neuralmagic/deepsparse/src/deepsparse/EMBEDDING_EXTRACTION_PIPELINE.md

 This page explains how to create and deploy an Embedding Extraction Pipeline with DeepSparse.

-DeepSparse allows accelerated inference, serving, and benchmarking of sparse, inference-optimized models.
-This Pipeline enables you to Extract Embeddings from input with GPU-class performance directly on the CPU.

 ## Installation Requirements

 This section requires the [DeepSparse Server Install](/get-started/install/deepsparse).